aws-samples/amazon-elasticache-samples/tools/serverless-cost-calculator/README.md

 ## Installation

-Cone the repository and change to cost-calculator directory then execute the following steps
+Clone the [repository](https://github.com/aws-samples/amazon-elasticache-samples) and change to `tools/serverless-cost-calculator` directory then execute the following steps

 * Create a virtual python environment and install the requirements